Check out the new "Learning Online 101" in your Canvas "Courses" tab!

 Announcements: Your instructors will likely be posting frequent Announcements to keep you up to date on their respective courses.
 Announcements for all your courses are shown in a dedicated region on your Blackboard or Canvas course.
 By default, Announcements are also sent directly to your SDSU email.
 Announcements are a key means for instructors to provide you with updates, so be sure to check them frequently to stay up to date.

 Zoom is the SDSU-supported platform for audio-video conferencing.
 All SDSU students are eligible for a free Zoom Pro account with their SDSUid.
 Please do not use a free Zoom account as it lacks the full functionality of a Zoom Pro account.
 Zoom works with Windows, Mac, iOS, Android, Blackberry, and Linux, and allows users to connect via video, audio, and/or screen sharing remotely from any location.

 The quickest and easiest method to set up your Zoom Pro account is to go to the SDSU Zoom site, login with your SDSUid, and follow the provided directions.

-If your instructor is using Zoom, then they will provide a clickable Zoom invitation link via email, Blackboard or Canvas, etc. You can learn more about joining a Zoom meeting and how to use the audio, video, and chat controls.
+If your instructor is using Zoom, then they will provide a clickable Zoom invitation link via email, Canvas, etc. You can learn more about joining a Zoom meeting and how to use the audio, video, and chat controls.
 Note that if your instructor enables additional non-verbal feedback for the Zoom meeting, then clicking on the “Participants” icon at the screen bottom will produce a pop-up window where you can raise your hand, respond yes/no, etc.

 Zoom is a two-way web conferencing tool: If using audio, strive to find a location with minimal background noise and mute yourself when not speaking.
 If using video, ensure that you and your surrounding area are presentable, especially in case the video is on by default!